-Many fall into the trap of assuming care is something to consider when their loved ones are growing infirm, but that isn’t the case.
-In fact, with loneliness being one of the biggest threats the elderly face, it makes absolute sense to prioritise companion care.
+Many fall into the trap of assuming a live in companion for elderly individuals is something to consider when their loved ones are growing infirm, but that isn’t the case.
+In fact, with loneliness being one of the biggest threats the elderly face, it makes absolute sense to prioritise live in companion care.

 When you are trying to find the right companion for hire, elderly people will have an expert to meet with them and determine their specific care needs and requirements so that they can set up the right elderly companion service.
 So what will typically happen is that a healthcare professional well-versed in the area of care, will come out to visit and conduct an assessment to get to grips with the situation.